anton-k/handle-pattern-servant-app/README.md

   }
 ```

-and in handler we can use it in the same way:
+And in handler we can use it in the same way:

 ```haskell
 handle :: Env -> Tag -> IO [Message]